 On the other hand, make sure that your custom launcher is also up-to-date.
 Open Play Store > hamburger menu > My apps & games and ensure that the custom launcher (like Nova or Lawnchair) is up to date.

 Solution 5 – Stick to the stock launcher or use a 3rd-party app

 If Android 10 Gesture Navigation is still not working on your device, consider choosing between gestures and custom launchers.
 Whatever is your priority.
 You can use a 3rd-party app to simulate stock Gesture Navigation without problems.

-You might need to use ADB again to grant it necessary permissions but, in return, you get more customization and features.
+You might need to use ADB again to grant it the necessary permissions but, in return, you get more customization and features.

 Now, if Gesture Navigation is not working on the Android 10 stock launcher, the only remaining thing we can recommend is the factory reset.

 Solution 6 – Reset the device to factory settings

 As we already explained in the introduction, this article tackles two similar problems –Android 10 Gesture Navigation not working with custom launchers and Gesture Navigation not working at all.
-If you are bothered by the latter and previous steps weren’t fruitful in resolving the issue, we recommend resetting the device to factory settings.
+If you are bothered by the latter and the previous steps weren’t fruitful in resolving the issue, we recommend resetting the device to factory settings.